 Also, NDIA has a participant portal.
 You can use your MYGOV account or create one and link NDIS as a service to it so that it can help you search providers based on your postcode.
 NDIA participant portal can be accessed from the link here - https://auth.my.gov.au/las/login?execution=e1s1

 Support Coordination is capacity-building support.
-It is the funding available in your plan to have a professional coordinator who can work with you, helping you not just find the right service providers however they can also help you engage with providers by explaining you things and further assist and guide you to build your knowledge and capacity so that you can be able to coordinate for your plan by your own in future.
+It is the funding available in your plan to have a professional coordinator who can work with you, helping you not just find the right service providers however they can also help you engage with providers by explaining things and further assisting and guiding you to build your knowledge and capacity so that you can be able to coordinate for your plan by your own in future.

-However, not every plan will have funding for Support Coordination, and its availability in your plan is further based upon your needs, the complexity of your NDIS plan, and so forth.
+However, not every plan will have funding for Support Coordination, and its availability in your plan is further based on your needs, the complexity of your NDIS plan, and so forth.